intrip/laravel-authentication-acl/docs/index.md

          // put your code here
     }]);
    ```

-   In this case anonymous user will be redirected to _custum_url page.
+   In this case anonymous user will be redirected to _custum_url_g page.
     <br/>
    5. How to use gravatar for profile?